“Swim,” I said, “Come swim with me!”

 Swim the swelling of that well

-In the silence calm and deep
+And in the silence calm and deep

 Float where only being dwells.